 Beef Dry Rub

 A big part of getting smoked meat just right is the dry rub.
 I’ve been working through different variations of beef dry rubs for a few years now.
 Some included sweetener, some did not.
 I found that my favorite blend had no sweetener and had a bit of kick to it (but not too much to make the meat un-enjoyable).
-That blend is now available at Explorado Market, along with 4 other spice blends we’ve worked on perfecting for years.
+That blend is now available at cardnl, along with 4 other spice blends we’ve worked on perfecting for years.

 Getting the Temperature Just Right